ziyiluo/mp3transform/README.md

 This project is based on JavaZOOM (http://www.javazoom.net/javalayer/javalayer.html).
 It is licensed under LGPL (see LICENSE.txt).

-The credit for the mp3 decodor goes to the original author.
+The credit of the mp3 decoder logic goes to the original author.
 The code base can be found at [mp3transform](https://code.google.com/archive/p/mp3transform/source/default/source).

 I modernized the code base, simplified the code by adopting features in Java 8 and Gradle-5.0 and completely refactor the GUI.